rome/tools/CONTRIBUTING.md

 If you are a core contributor, and you have access to create new branches from the main repository (not a fork), use these comments to run specific workflows:

-- `!bench` benchmarks the parser's runtime performance and writes a comment with the results
+- `!bench_parser` benchmarks the parser's runtime performance and writes a comment with the results;
+- `!bench_formatter` benchmarks the formatter runtime performance and writes a comment with the results;

 #### Naming patterns